gallowayevan/nursingfront/content/documentation.md

 The project team has tried to be as transparent as possible by describing the model&#39;s methods and assumptions and by providing detailed resources in the form of frequently asked questions below, and a set of additional resources on the model website.
 Although the code for generating supply, healthcare services use and relative capacity estimates is not available without permission, model users can download supply, use, and capacity estimates.
 Furthermore, users can view the code used to generate the model visualizations.

-# What if I want to know more?
-(More advanced questions.)

 ## How does the web-based interface work?

-The web-based interface is built using a variety of open source software, most notably the D3 data visualization library, the javascript framework Svelte and the javascript bundler Rollup.
-The nurse diffusion map also makes heavy use of the Mapbox GL JS javascript library.
+The web-based interface is built using a variety of open source software, most notably the D3 data visualization library, the JavaScript framework Svelte and the JavaScript bundler Rollup.
+The nurse diffusion map also makes heavy use of the Mapbox GL JS JavaScript library.
 Most of the website style (i.e., CSS) is defined using Bulma, a CSS framework.
 Together, these compose the user interface.

 The data is housed on a server provided by Carolina CloudApps within a container running Node.js.
 The main job of this server is to pass data from an SQLite database to the user interface.
 The database is loaded with precalculated projection data for all the parameter combinations in the visualizations.